am80l/react-demo-app/README.md

 ### Why React
 #### Isomorphic/universal JS
-Flexibility in how we render components to address things like SEO, performance, etc.
+Flexibility in how we render components to address things like SEO, performance, etc. This allows React to conform to almost any use case.
 #### Testing
 Testability is already solved for since we can easily test React's output without a browser.
 #### Framework agnostic